-- the internal organisation, management and control of the school; and - the educational performance of the school h.
-ENGAGEMENT WITH EMPLOYEES (INCLUDING DISABLED PERSONS)
+- the internal organisation, management and control of the school; and - the educational performance of the school

 The Trust's key management personnel are appointed by the trustees.
 Academy key management staff are appointed by the local governing board and Trust managers.